omarathon/tabula/README.markdown

 You need an HTTPS vhost for SSO so if you're only going to set up one vhost, it should be the HTTPS one.
-The include files reference a map to get the port to use, so you may need to define yours with a line such as
+The include files reference a map to get the port to use, so you may need to define yours with two lines such as

     RewriteMap proxy txt:/etc/apache2/tabulaport.txt
+    RewriteMap scheduler txt:/etc/apache2/tabulaport.txt

 The above line should point to a file containing this line (assuming default JBoss port 8080):